DavidHickman/tnris.org/content/markdown/news/2015-07-08-new-features-for-data-download-and-data-catalog.md

 ## Expanding the Catalog with Outside Sources

 The [Data Catalog](data-catalog) showcases each available dataset at TNRIS.
-Now it is expanding to include datasets hosted by other state agencies, with an eventual goal of providing a centralized hub for public datasets for the State of Texas.
+The goal is to expand and provide a centralized hub for public geospatial datasets for the State of Texas.

-The first third-party data holdings we've incorporated belong to our own parent agency, the [Texas Water Development Board (TWDB)](http://www.twdb.texas.gov).
+New datasets include authoritative source data from the [Texas Water Development Board (TWDB)](http://www.twdb.texas.gov).

 ### Some new datasets include: